scottdevine/deep-research/README.md

 ### Concurrency

-If you have a paid version of Firecrawl or a local version, feel free to increase the `ConcurrencyLimit` in `deep-research.ts` so it runs a lot faster.
+If you have a paid version of Firecrawl or a local version, feel free to increase the `ConcurrencyLimit` by setting the `CONCURRENCY_LIMIT` environment variable so it runs faster.

-If you have a free version, you may sometimes run into rate limit errors, you can reduce the limit (but it will run a lot slower).
+If you have a free version, you may sometimes run into rate limit errors, you can reduce the limit to 1 (but it will run a lot slower).

 ### DeepSeek R1